EdwardBetts/blog/_articles/what-is-handshake.md

 control.
 With your help, Handshake will be a key part of this movement.

-Created by a group of prominent practitioners in the crypto ecosystem, Handshake is a blockchain project that seeks to decentralize and secure the internet's namespace.
-The project creators include Joseph Poon (architect of Lightning network and Plasma), Christopher Jeffrey (CTO at Purse, creator of bcoin), Andrew Lee (CEO at Purse), Andrew Lee (Chairman of London Trust Media).
-The list of investors includes leading Silicon Valley venture capitalists, including Andreessen Horowitz.

 Handshake’s decentralized namespace distributes ownership among the community through its own cryptocurrency, HNS, using a direct airdrop to 300,000 FOSS community members.
 Upon launch of the main net, the